Pack the treats and leash; it’s time for a pawsome adventure! Discover essential tips for the ultimate road trip with a dog.

 Make sure that you pack everything that you need for your furry friend.
 For example, you might want to bring booties if you plan on walking different trails—after all, it can be rough on their feet!

 Jackets are a good idea as well, especially if they’re sensitive to the cold.
-For instance, you can get French Bulldog clothes at Frenchie Closet.

 Find Pet-Friendly Accommodations